From Handshakes to Hashtags — How Five Generations Lost Trust in Renting | IDEAL Framework by Jimmy Ng

 IDEAL PillarFor Older GenerationsFor Younger GenerationsFor Everyone

-IDENTIFYClear verification before trusting someone.
-Printable confirmation.Fast digital ID check.
-No in-person meeting required.
-Scam-proof before money moves.No money, access, or signatures until identity and authority are verified.
+IDENTIFYClear verification before trust.
+Printable confirmations to keep with files.Fast digital identity checks and property ownership confirmation before deposits.No money, access, or signatures until identity and authority are verified.

 References

-• [5] Pew Research Center — "Millennials Stand Out for Their Technology Use" (smartphone ownership by generation).
+• [5] Pew Research Center — “Millennials stand out for their technology use” (smartphone ownership by generation).
 Source →

-• [6] Journal of Infrastructure, Policy and Development — "Generational differences in technology behavior: A systematic review."
+• [6] Journal of Infrastructure, Policy and Development — “Generational differences in technology behavior: a systematic review.”
 Source →

-• [7] Proof Strategies — CanTrust Index (generational trust gap: 39% Gen Z vs. 52% Boomers vs. 76% of 75+).
+• [7] Proof Strategies — CanTrust Index (generational trust in “most people”).
 Source →

 Jimmy Ng — Research Founder of the IDEAL Framework